KOREA 1

 Team

-Our team is composed of diverse individuals with significant experience in software development, AI&ML engineering, and mathematics.
+Our team comprises diverse individuals with significant experience in software development, AI&ML engineering, and mathematics.

 References